systemslibrarian/systemslibrarian/README.md

 - Expanding my skills in `Python`, `SQL`, and data visualization
 - Learning more about `FastAPI`, `LangChain`, and cloud-based AI platforms

+> I regularly use AI pair-programming tools for boilerplate and drafts, and I review/test all code.

 ---

 ## 🚀 Featured Projects